F0bes/biosdrain/README.md

 biosdrain should automatically detect a host filesystem, and dump the files directly to your computer.

 ### - **For USB users (using uLaunchELF)**
-Put the biosdrain.elf file onto a FAT32 formatted USB drive.
+Put the biosdrain.elf file onto a FAT32 (or exFAT!) formatted USB drive.

 In uLaunchELF, navigate to `mass:` and execute the biosdrain.elf file you just transferred.

 biosdrain should automatically detect a USB drive, and dump the files to the root of the USB drive.

+**In the case that biosdrain does not detect a USB drive, try creating a smaller 1GB partition and leaving the rest unformatted.**

 ### **Using the BIOS with PCSX2**
-Simply download the files (if you've used a USB drive) back to your computer, and keep them somewhere safe so you don't have to do this process again.
+Simply copy the files (if you've used a USB drive) back to your computer, and keep them somewhere safe so you don't have to do this process again.

 <br/>